MAD - Musée des Arts Décoratifs

 Art Deco exhibits

-Exhibition events, such as that one dedicated to Christian Dior or to the Barbie doll and her wardrobe worthy of even the greatest fashionistas, are regularly held in the superb setting of the Grande Nef with its impressive architecture.
+Exhibition events, such as that one dedicated to Christian Dior, to the Barbie doll and her wardrobe worthy of even the greatest fashionistas, or to the fashion designer Thierry Mugler who recently passed away, are regularly held in the superb setting of the Grande Nef with its impressive architecture.

 Discover the French art of living at the Musée Nissim de Camondo

 You can continue your visit at the Musée Nissim de Camondo, on the edge of Parc Monceau, which is home to an outstanding series of collections dedicated to the French decorative arts from the second half of the 18th century.
 This magnificent private residence presents a complete overview of furniture, paintings, tapestries and gold- and silverware, all in their original setting.
 A wonderful opportunity to discover the elegant interior of a building belonging to a rich Parisian family from the early 20th century.

 TOP TIP: the admission ticket to the Musée des Arts Décoratifs collections is included in the Paris Region Pass Experience

 Metro : Tuileries (Line 1) Pyramide (Lines 7 et 14) Palais Royal - Musée du Louvre (Lines 1 et 7) Bus : 21, 27, 39, 48, 68, 69, 72, 81, 95

 Every day throughout the year between 11 am and 6 pm.
 Closed on Monday.
 Closed exceptionally on January 1st, May 1st and December 25th.
 Late opening ( temporary exhibitions only) : Thursday from 11am to 9pm.